 If you’d like to check out Apple peripherals (for example, a Magic Mouse or wireless keyboard), make your request here.

-Reach out to Ethan Heppner (Chicago) via email or Slack, they will assist you as soon as they are available.
+Reach out to Ethan Heppner or Ryan Thurlwell via email or Slack, they will assist you within one business day.

 Equipment to accommodate disability

 GSA provides equipment to accommodate an injury or disability under these conditions:

 - You have supporting medical documentation for the need for a certain piece of equipment.

 - You only need the equipment to do your work.

 If TTS-issued equipment fails due to manufacturer defects or accidental damage: